Get the Recipe

 Historically, snickerdoodles were actually a type of coffee cake, which is why they're so wonderfully puffy and soft.
 But in the early 20th century they evolved into drop cookies, a much handier incarnation, as they no longer required forks or plates to serve.
 They were still considered something of a tea cake, served at luncheons with other light nibbles.

 During World War II, many snickerdoodle recipes began replacing part of the butter with shortenings like Crisco and Snowdrift.
 These pure fats created a richer dough that creamed up lighter than those made from butter alone, keeping the cookies particularly tender and moist.
 They also gave the cookie a slightly crinkly crust, a phenomenon that seems to result from blending saturated fats (à la brownies made from butter and chocolate).

 Speaking of which, old-timey recipes described these cookies as spicy, and they weren't kidding around.
-I stumbled across a recipe for snickerdoodles in an 1891 advertisement for Cleveland Baking Powder that called for one part cinnamon to three parts sugar, and, half a century later, some recipes raised that to equal parts sugar 'n' spice.
+I stumbled across a recipe for snickerdoodles in an 1891 advertisement for Cleveland Baking Powder that called for one part cinnamon to three parts sugar for coating the dough, and, half a century later, some recipes had reached a 1:1 ratio of sugar 'n' spice.

 We seem to have tamed things down since then, or else improved the freshness and quality of our cinnamon (which can be hysterically, dangerously) intense).
 Still, I've found that snickerdoodles can handle a lot more spice than modern recipes dare to dish out, as long as you know how to apply it.